yhat/ggpy/docs/contributing.rst

 Constructing the Plot
 ---------------------

 Making the plot is oftentimes the easiest part of building a geom.
-The key is the know which arguments are important for the particular plot you're making.
+The key is to know which arguments are important for the particular plot you're making.
 In this case, in order to make a `geom_point` we need a few basic things: